K4pt4n/website/src/content/projects/creations/radfords-virtual-training-environment.md

 image: /img/radfords.jpg
 description: 'There was a need to be able to have Radfords multiple systems connected together with useful "Base Data" as a starting point.'
 fact: Training Environment that can be setup and reset anytime.
-tags: [powershell,sqlserver,iis,.net]
+tags: [powershell,sqlserver,iis,.net,sqllocaldb]
-draft: true
+draft: false
-featured: true
+featured: false
 weight: 500
 sitemap:
     priority: 0.8
 ---

 ## The Need

 Whenever there was a new staff member there was no way to consistently train them without extra work.

 The complete solution involved multiple applications and databases which need to be connected together with common information.

 ## The Solution

 Create a series of scripts to automate the setup the infrastructure and data to have a fully working environment.

 Scripts include steps to reset data back to a known state.